-How would I want to be treated if I joined a secular organisation?
+It might be useful for us churchgoers to think about how we feel when we are the seeker.
+How would we want to be treated if we joined a secular organisation?
 A local community group perhaps?
-Well, obviously, I would like to be greeted warmly.
+Well, obviously, we would hope to be greeted warmly.
 Many churches have members who are good at that.
 OK so far.
 But then what?
-Well, I’d like to understand what people were saying.
-I’d like to understand what was going on.
-These things are obvious.
-Would I like to be suddenly part of activities that I didn’t understand?
-Would I like to be hearing words and phrases I’d never heard before and had no idea what they meant?
-What would I do if nobody took the time to explain these things to me?
-Would I come back?
+We’d like to understand what was going on.
+We’d like to understand what people were saying.
+Would we like to be suddenly part of activities that we didn’t understand?
+Would we like to be hearing words and phrases we’d never heard before and had no idea what they meant?
+Would we come back?

-Our church services are, very often, full of practices and language that newcomers would not understand.
+I would suggest that a seeker does not need our church services.
+Our church services are, usually, the very center of our church life, but they are full of rituals and language that newcomers do not understand.
 We use a lot of jargon.
-To make it even worse, in many churches, (including my own) some of it is even 17th Century jargon, or even older jargon.
-(For example, the word “Gospel” is used to translate a Greek New Testament word that means “good news”.
-“Gospel” is an ancient English word that means “good news”.
-It hasn’t been in common usage for about 1000 years.
-So why not just say “good news”?
-It’s the best possible translation of the Greek word used by the New Testament writers, and everyone who speaks English today understands it.)
+To make it even worse, in many churches, (including my own) some of it is 17th Century jargon.
+And some of our jargon is even older than that.
+The word “Gospel”, for example, is used to translate a Greek New Testament word that means “good news”.
+“Gospel” is an ancient English word that also means “good news” but “gospel” has not been in common usage, anywhere, for about 1000 years!
+Most people outside churches don’t know that “Gospel” means “good news”.
+So why not stop saying “Gospel” and just say “good news”?
+It’s the best possible translation of the Greek word used by the New Testament writers, and everyone who speaks English today understands it.